Necessity and Urgency Decree: In constitutional governments

 Although DNUs were introduced in their present form in the National Constitution in 1994, previous constitutional Presidents have used this type of decree.
 One example is the Austral Plan, which changed the national currency from the peso argentino to the Austral.
-This was sanctioned by the President Raúl Alfonsín in 1985, using the decree 1096/85.
+This was sanctioned by President Raúl Alfonsín in 1985, using the decree 1096/85.
 Currently, Argentina uses the peso as its national currency.

-In December 1990, the Supreme Court approved the sanction of Necessity and Urgency Decree in the so-called Peralta Case, in which Luis Peralta requested to declare unconstitutional the decree 36/90, that President Menem promulgated in 1990.
+In December 1990, the Supreme Court approved the sanction of the Necessity and Urgency Decree in the so-called Peralta Case, in which Luis Peralta requested to declare unconstitutional the decree 36/90, which President Menem promulgated in 1990.
 The judges of the Court eventually confirmed the validity of the DNU.

 Irregularities

-Despite the fact that the Constitution says the Congress must create a special law to analyze Necessity and Urgency Decrees, this law was created in 2006, twelve years after the 1994 amendment of the Argentine Constitution, when the DNU were introduced.
-It means that all Presidents who ruled in this period (Carlos Menem, Fernando de la Rúa, Adolfo Rodríguez Saá, Eduardo Duhalde and Néstor Kirchner) could issue DNUs with no legislative control.
+Although the Constitution says Congress must create a special law to analyze Necessity and Urgency Decrees, this law was created in 2006, twelve years after the 1994 amendment of the Argentine Constitution, when the DNU were introduced.
+It means that all Presidents who ruled in this period (Carlos Menem, Fernando de la Rúa, Adolfo Rodríguez Saá, Eduardo Duhalde, and Néstor Kirchner) could issue DNUs with no legislative control.

-In addition, there are DNUs which were created with no real need or urgency, such as the decrees that modify the Ministries Law to create new executive departments or Milei's decree renaming a cultural centre.
+In addition, there are DNUs that were created with no real need or urgency, such as the decrees that modify the Ministries Law to create new executive departments or Milei's decree renaming a cultural centre.
 The abuse of DNUs was also criticized.

 Former President Néstor Kirchner has the highest average of DNU per year.
 His wife, President Cristina Fernández, has the lowest average.

 Statistics since 1994

 Eduardo Duhalde, interim President between 2002 and 2003, was the President who signed more DNUs per year since the 1983 return to civilian rule.
 He promulgated 158 DNUs in one year.
-Those decrees were not checked by the Congress.
+Those decrees were not checked by Congress.

 Néstor Kirchner (2003–2007) promulgated 270 Necessity and Urgency Decrees in four and a half years.
-His DNUs released before 2006 were not controlled by the Congress.
+His DNUs released before 2006 were not controlled by Congress.
 His average is 60 Necessity and Urgency Decrees per year.

 During the presidency of Carlos Menem (1989–1999), he signed 545 DNUs in ten years, or 54.5 per year.
 None of his Necessity and Urgency Decrees were analyzed by the legislative branch of the government.

 In Fernando de la Rúa's two-year presidency (1999–2001), 73 special decrees were released.
 His average was thus 36.5 DNUs per year.
 The decrees signed by De la Rúa were not analyzed by the Bicameral Committee.

 During the presidency of Cristina Fernández de Kirchner (2007–2015), she signed five Necessity and Urgency Decrees by March 2009.
 Subsequently, she issued three DNUs creating new ministries, another one creating a welfare plan, a decree to remove Martín Redrado as president of the Central Bank, and another three Necessity and Urgency Decrees related to the payment of public debt.
 The total number was 13 DNUs in her first three years of presidency, or four Necessity and Urgency Decrees per year.